pandeyaah/pandas/doc/source/io.rst

 .. _io.hdf5:

-.. _basics.serialize:

 Serialization
 -------------

 msgpack
 ~~~~~~~

+.. _io.msgpack:

+.. versionadded:: 0.11.1

-Starting in 0.12.0, pandas is supporting the ``msgpack`` format for
+Starting in 0.11.1, pandas is supporting the ``msgpack`` format for
 object serialization.
 This is a lightweight portable binary format, similar
 to binary JSON, that is highly space efficient, and provides good performance
 both on the writing (serialization), and reading (deserialization).